slurmulon/fractule/README.md

   Clears out a canvas that may have one or more fractals on it.
 Supports a custom fill color

+## Sets

+fractule implements various "sets", which are simply common fractal equations that can be visualized via configuration:

+- [ ] Tree
+- [ ] Koch Curve
+- [ ] Koch Snowflake
+- [ ] Sierpinski Triangle
+- [ ] Mandelbrot
+- [ ] Julia
+- [ ] Logarithmic Bifurcation
+- [ ] Lorenz Strange Attractor
+- [ ] Coastlines
+- [ ] Lightning

+And there will of course be more to come!

 ## Install

 `npm install slurmulon/fractule`